-The abdominal aorta starts as the continuance of descending thoracic aorta in the aortic orifice of the diaphragm opposite to the lower border of the T12 vertebra or intervertebral disc between vertebrae T12 and L1.
+Abdominal Aorta is the main blood vessel in the abdominal cavity.
+It is the largest blood vessel in the abdomen opposite to the lower border of the T12 vertebra or intervertebral disc between vertebrae T12 and L1 that starts as the continuance of descending thoracic aorta in the aortic orifice of the diaphragm is known as the abdominal aorta.
 It descends vertically downward and somewhat to the left, in front of the vertebral column, and ends in front of the lower part of the body of L4 vertebra (about 1.25 cm) to the left of the median plane by splitting into left and right common iliac arteries.
+It keeps on diminishing in size rapidly due to the use of many large branches.
+Due to its dependence on the bodies of the vertebrae, it has a convex forward curve.
+The summit of its convexity corresponds to the third lumbar vertebra.

 - Length: 10-11 cm.